 You can also install multiple modules or packages by placing a space between each separate module or package like so:

 apt-get install php5-fpm php5-cli

 The command above would install fpm and the cli package for PHP 5.
-Like most things, moderation is the key and it is best to only install modules that you need.
-We hope that after reading this article you now feel more comfortable installing PHP modules.
-If you’re interested in testing your servers PHP processing, we have an article that you might enjoy which covers how to do just that: How to create a PHP info page
+Like most things, moderation is the key, and it is best only to install modules that you need.
+We hope that after reading this article, you now feel more comfortable installing PHP modules.
+If you're interested in testing your server's PHP processing, we have an article that you might enjoy that covers how to do just that: Create a PHP info page.